CrankOne/lamia/README.md

    integration ELK stack, extracting of task-specific information, journaling, cataloguing, etc.

-Since the project is in prototyping stage, no online documentation offered here so far, unfortunately.
-If you are really interested, you may consider to study existing practical project.
+Since the project is yet on pretty early stage of development, no online documentation offered here so far, unfortunately.

 # History and features